reinhartP/Senior-Project/README.md

 - Unlink Google account from local account
 - Link an existing local account with an existing Google account
     - Removes the record of the existing local account and merges it into the record of the existing Google account

+- Currently only copies all playlist names, songs, and artists to a database
+	- Songs in the database are tied to an artist
+	- A lot of features are missing
+		- Doesn't keep track of what songs are in what playlists
+		- Playlists aren't tied to a user
+		- If a song has multiple artists it only adds the first
+		- etc

 ## Issues